mattpaynedev/filefiesta/README.md

 ---

-File Fiesta is a small command line application that outputs the largest files within a given directory.
+File Fiesta is a small command line application written in Go that outputs the largest files within a given directory.

 ---